S3BzA/COS326-Dockerised-Databases/README.md

 Nothing to note.

 ### Neo4j DB
 Two ports are specified in the `compose.yaml` file.
-The first is the default port for the Neo4j DB, the second is the bolt port.
-The bolt port is used for the Neo4j Browser.
+The first is the bolt port.
+The bolt port is used for the Neo4j Browser (accessible via `http://localhost:7474/browser/`).
+The second is the default port for the Neo4j DB.
 The default port is used for the Neo4j DB itself.
 The admin username and password are specified in the `compose.yaml` file in the `NEO4J_AUTH` environment variable formatted as `username/password`.
 Note: having "neo4j" as the username is required as it is the admin username.

 ## Issues
 - Need to confirm if the BaseX version is correct.
 The latest tag is not the version specified in the study guide.
 I will need to confirm this with the module leader.